Bring a pop of yellow to your front door with this DIY Spring Forsythia Wreath. Uses basic craft store items. Easy and fast to assemble!

 - 2 bunches/bushes faux forsythia

-- wire cutters or heavy scissors
+- wire cutters or heavy duty scissors

 - florist wire

-- nest with eggs
+- artificial bird nest

 (If you’re wondering about the bunny in the photo, I thought I was going to attach him to the wreath with the nest, but in the end, decided he was too much!)